nikeetaismine/yolo/explanation.md

 1. **Stage 1: Build Stage**

-    - The `FROM node:14 AS build` line specifies the base image for the first stage.
-It uses the official Node.js image (version 14), which includes all the tools necessary for building and running Node.js applications.
+    - The `FROM node:14-slim AS build` line specifies the base image for the first stage, which is also optimized for smaller size while still including the necessary tools to build and run Node.js applications.
 The AS build syntax names this stage "build" for later reference.
     - The `WORKDIR /usr/src/app` command sets the working directory inside the container to /usr/src/app.
 All subsequent commands in this stage will be executed relative to this directory.
     - The `COPY package*.json ./` command copies the package.json and package-lock.json files from the host machine to the container.
 These files are essential for installing the application's dependencies.
     - The `RUN npm install` command installs the dependencies listed in package.json.
 This ensures that the application has all the required libraries to function.